qExobyte/qExobyte.github.io/_pages/strategy.md

 permalink: /strategy/
 ---

-Over my 300+ hours tutoring SAT Math, I've been dedicated to continuously improving my tutoring methodology.
+Over my 350+ hours tutoring SAT Math, I've been dedicated to continuously improving my tutoring strategy.
 Here is what's worked:

 <h3>Practice Tests</h3>
 The best way to prepare for the SAT is to take the SAT.